 - Choose baby bottles, sippy cups, and other baby and child products that are made from glass, or non-polycarbonate plastic.

 - Avoid canned foods, unless the packaging declares it to be BPA-Free

 - Try to not touch cash register receipts unless absolutely necessary.

 Make Sure You’re Getting the Right Kind of Calcium

-Unfortunately, it might be impossible to avoid all BPA, so in view of the new study which confirms that BPA blocks calcium channels, it’s crucial to make sure you’re eating plenty of calcium-rich Foundation Foods listed in the Save Our Bones Program.
+Unfortunately, it might be impossible to avoid all BPA, so in view of the new study which confirms that BPA blocks calcium channels, it’s crucial to make sure you’re eating plenty of calcium-rich Foundation Foods listed in the Osteoporosis Reversal Program.